-Turbify Contents Tree Optimization
+Turbify Store Contents Tree Optimization

 Way back when - I'm not sure if this is still true today - when you signed up for a new Turbify account, before you could do anything in your new store, there was a brief tutorial on how to use the editor.
 Part of this tutorial showed you how to create sections (category pages), sub-sections (sub-category pages), and items (product pages), thereby introducing to the new store owner or user the idea of a well-planned store hierarchy.
 This was before breadcrumbs were even a thing, but it laid the foundation for that and much more.
 Recently, our team-mates and I found ourselves having to explain more and more how store hierarchy works, how it affects breadcrumbs (and multi breadcrumbs), contextual navigations (more on this later) and possibly SEO, so I decided to put all these thoughts together in this brief overview and tutorial.